jaejunh/chrome-speech-synthesis/README.md

 Well, yes and no.  It really depends on your project.

-	In our case, we need our garage project, smart mirror based on RPi with electron.js (chromium!!) need to speak some words.
+	In our case, we need our garage project, smart mirror based on RPi with electron.js (branch of chromium!!) need to speak some words.
 Yet chromium, the open source brother of google chrome, has API but no voice due to license issue.

-	That forced us to use "Mac" or "Windows", the OS of luxury, and as you know that's hardly an option.
+	That forced us to use "Mac" or "Windows", the OS of luxury voices, and as you know that's hardly an option.
 Instead, we need a better cheap alternative, so we ended up separating out voice call service to an independent HTTP web service.
 By doing so, we still can use RPi to speak (although via another PC), or at least we can change RPi to a little more expensive alternative,  Intel Stick PC.

 	If you are looking for solution to send "synthesized voice", this may be good start.
-It's Free! (and MIT license if you need to modify it for your project)
+It's Free! (and my source code is MIT license if you need to modify it to suite your project)

 ![alt tag](https://github.com/jaejunh/chrome-speech-synthesis/blob/master/doc/usage.jpg)